OniDaito/HOLLy/README.markdown

 * --num-points - how many points do we want to try and fit to the structure.
 * --epochs - how many epochs should we run for?
 * --sigma-file - the path to the file containing the per-epoch sigmas.
+* --image-width - the width of the input and output images
+* --image-height - the height of the input and output images

 Training usually takes around 4 hours on a nVidia 2080Ti system when running for 20 epochs on an 80,000 size training set.